I turned 30 last December and it really got me thinking about my plans for the next ten years.

 “£500 for a watch.
 My phone can tell the fucking time.”

-So yeah frugality or being a cheap son of a bitch as others may call it comes pretty naturally to me.
+So yeah frugality or being a cheap son of a b**** as others may call it comes pretty naturally to me.

 What doesn’t come naturally to me is the boring aspect of saving.
 Switching insurance, gas, electric, internet providers.
 I know that potentially this will save me hundreds over a year.
-So as I write this I am noting it on my white board of things to get done by the end of the week.
+So that is something that I should really make an effort with.

 Increasing My Areas Of Income